What is the Average Cost of Caring for Someone with Cerebral Palsy?

 Help to Alleviate the Cost of Living with Cerebral Palsy

+Suppose you suspect a loved one’s cerebral palsy (and co-occurring conditions) resulted from a medical mistake or negligence.
+In that case, contacting an attorney experienced in medical malpractice cases involving cerebral palsy is essential.
 At Ross Feller Casey, we have an unrivaled record of winning medical malpractice lawsuits involving cerebral palsy.
 We have top attorneys and medical doctors on staff to help determine if you have a potential case.
-We handle all our cases, including cerebral palsy lawsuits, on a contingency basis and your case evaluation is free.
-Contact us today.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.